sdrhodes/ISTA_420/Homework/T-SQL_Chapter_6_Homework.md

 See drawing in notebook

 ### 7. If SQL Server supported the INTERSECT ALL operator, what would it do?
-Duplicate rows are included in the result table after the intersect operation (returning distinct rows in both inputs)
+Duplicate rows are included in the result table after the intersect operation

 ### 8. Draw a Venn Diagram of the EXCEPT operator.
 What does it do?
 See drawing in notebook